 The SAT redesigned measures critical reading, mathematical, and writing skills.
 SAT scores in each category are reported on a scale of 200 to 800.
 There are seven SAT test dates during the school year.
-The SAT is given at Cartersville High School in November and March.
+Beginning in 2024, the SAT will be offered only in digital format.
 For more information or to register for the SAT visit www.collegeboard.com or come by the Counseling Office.
 The registration code for CHS is 110615.